-Fences or “exclosures” used to exclude herbivores, including Canada geese, from continued grazing.
+Fences or “exclosures” are commonly used to exclude herbivores, including Canada geese, from continued grazing.
 A history of exclosure construction since 2010 in the LQRE, and recent history of exclosure construction in NRE since 2020 afford the opportunity to develop a coarse chronosequence of recovery at discrete time periods since grazing disturbance, including Grubbed (denuded mudflat), 1-year old exclosures, 10-year old exclosures, and areas that have no known history of grazing ( Undisturbed or “reference”).
 Exclosures are constructed along the edges of vegetation impacted by grazing activity, with the rationale that remnant vegetation should recover towards a desired Undisturbed or “reference” condition once grazing pressure is relieved.